detec/SF5Spring/README.md

 			This database url is used in Eclipse-based container deploy.
 	- test 	Profile for additional integration tests, run with Cargo Maven plugin in H2 in-memory mode;
 	- prod 	Profile for production builds, database url is jdbc:h2:tcp://localhost/~/sf5spring.
+	- openshift Profile for deployment in an OpenShift cloud.

 ## Tests notice ##